J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Photometric calibration of J-PLUS DR2

-where $(l,b)$ are the galactic longitude and latitude of the J-PLUS pointings, and $C_{mn}$ are the coefficients of the polynomial.
-This modelling assumes a smooth variation of the metallicity, i.e. of the calibration offsets along the Galaxy.
-In addition, it permits to assign a metallicity offset to those orphan pointings without a valid measurement.
-As a drawback, local metallicity variations can still affect the calibration and in several cases the offsets are extrapolated from the area with available information.
+where $(l,b)$ are the Galactic longitude and latitude of the J-PLUS pointings, and $C_{mn}$ are the coefficients of the polynomial.
+This modeling assumes a smooth variation of the calibration offsets (i.e., of the metallicity) along the Galaxy and permits us to assign a metallicity offset to those orphan pointings without a valid measurement.
+A drawback is that local metallicity variations can still affect the calibration, and in several cases the offsets were extrapolated from the area with available information.

 The model $F_u$ was applied as a proxy for the metallicity offset in Eq.~(\ref{eq:zp}).
 We note that this action changes the photometry of the J-PLUS stars used to compute the ZSL.
 To ensure self-consistency, we computed an updated version of the ZSL after obtaining the new calibration and iterate the process until convergence.
 It took four iterations to reach variations lower than 1 mmag in the measured metallicity offsets.